andry81-devops/github-accum-stats/README.md

 You need 4 repositories:

 1. Repository which clone statistic you want to track: `myrepo`.
+   > :information_source: See <a href="#reuse">REUSE</a> section for details if you have multiple repositories and want to store all workflow scripts in a single repository.
 2. Repository, where clone statistic will be saved: `myrepo--gh-stats`.
    > :information_source: You still can use a single repository to request and to store, but it is not convenient and will distort the clone statistic (at least until the GitHub action user who is used to checkout the statistic output repository won't be involved into clones counter change), so is not recommended.
 3. Repository, where to store github workflow scripts: `gh-workflow`.<br>